-We believe that positive environmental, social and governance-related business practices strengthen our Company, increase our connection with our stakeholders and help us better serve our customers and the communities in which we operate.
-We believe that sustainability goes beyond compliance and extends to worker health and safety, the environment, anti-corruption and trade compliance, responsible sourcing, human rights and labor practices, among other things.
-At Regal, we believe that decreasing our footprint and increasing our handprint are creating a better tomorrow.
-Our Sustainability Report is available on our website at sustainability.regalbeloit.com.
-Our full Board takes responsibility for the oversight of our sustainability business practices and related risks and opportunities.
+We believe that positive ESG-related business practices strengthen our Company, increase our connection with our stakeholders and help us better serve our customers and the communities in which we operate.
+We believe we are on an exciting ESG journey with tremendous opportunities to create a better tomorrow.
+In our view, that sustainability goes beyond compliance, extending to other areas, including worker health and safety, environmental impact, anti-corruption and trade compliance, responsible sourcing, human rights, labor practices and diversity, engagement and inclusion.